 Disability discrimination does not simply affect those with a physical disability but can affect individuals where an impairment may not be obvious but still be protected under the EqA.

 Disability is defined in the EqA as a person who has a physical or mental impairment, which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.

-The EqA protects not only those who have disabilities but also those who have had disabilities in the past.
+The EqA protects not only those who currently have a disability but also those who have had a disability in the past.

-Some conditions are expressly deemed to be disabilities under the EqA including blindness, severe sight impairment, cancer, HIV infection and Multiple Sclerosis.
-Certain conditions are expressly stated not to be impairments including addiction to alcohol, nicotine or any other substance, hay fever and the tendency to steal.
+Some conditions are expressly deemed to be a disability under the EqA: blindness; severe sight impairment; cancer; HIV infection and Multiple Sclerosis.
+Certain conditions are expressly stated not to be impairments under the EqA: addiction to alcohol, nicotine or any other substance; hay fever and the tendency to steal.

 Other conditions are referred to as hidden disabilities or invisible disabilities and include: Asperger’s Syndrome; Autism Spectrum Disorder; Attention Deficit Hyperactivity Disorder; Dyslexia; Dyspraxia; Obsessive Compulsive Disorder; Post-Traumatic Stress Disorder; Diabetes; Epilepsy; Depression; and other mental health conditions.

 Legal protection against disability discrimination applies even if some of the work is to be done outside Great Britain but will not apply if the work is to be done wholly outside Great Britain.
 It applies before, during and after employment.

 Does an employer have to know about a disability?